Volunteering Work on the Hereford and Gloucester Canal

 - Malswick – (Tuesdays)

-- Over Basin/Vineyard Hill (Gloucester) – (Wednesdays) This is our largest site.
+- Over Basin/Vineyard Hill (Gloucester) – (Thursdays) This is our largest site.
 Work includes maintenance of the site and equipment, projects to develop and enhance site facilities.
 Work also includes an engineering workshop, trip boat refurbishing.
 Volunteers are currently restoring some heritage boats.
 Recent work includes restoration of a new 300m length of canal at Vineyard Hill that is now in water.
 Towpath building, a new spill weir and much planting and landscaping.

 - Yarkhill (Herefordshire) – Thursdays – present work includes: Canal bank profiling, conservation, logging and general site maintenance.